Catamorphisms

 Fold vs. FoldBack

-into a tail-recursive function we get back foldBack
+into a tail-recursive function we get back foldBack.
+If I mention cata or foldBack

 i use the terms interchangeable.
 The fact that one is tail-recursive and the other not,